 We found 5 allergist/immunologists who accept Medicare near Nashua, NH.

-Dr. Amit Kumar practices allergy & immunology in Nashua, NH.
-Dr. Kumar accepts Medicare insurance.
-He obtained his medical school training at SUNY Upstate Medical University and performed his residency at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
+Dr. Amit Kumar's specialty is allergy & immunology.
+Dr. Kumar takes Medicare insurance.
+He attended medical school at SUNY Upstate Medical University.
+He trained at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School for residency.
 He is professionally affiliated with Foundation Medical Partners.
-Dr. Kumar is open to new patients.
+Dr. Kumar's practice is open to new patients.

-Dr. Julian Melamed's specialty is adult allergy & immunology.
+Dr. Julian Melamed's area of specialization is adult allergy & immunology.
+He is affiliated with Lowell General Hospital and Allergy & Asthma Specialists.
 Dr. Melamed graduated from the University of the Witwatersrand, Johannesburg and then he performed his residency at Hahnemann University Hospital.
-The average patient rating for Dr. Melamed is 4.0 stars out of 5.
-He is in-network for Fallon Community Health Plan (FCHP), Aetna, Medicare, and more.
-He has received distinctions including Boston Super Doctors; Pfizer Scholarship; and the University Of Witwatersrand Student Medical.
-He is affiliated with Lowell General Hospital and Allergy & Asthma Specialists.
-Dr. Melamed welcomes new patients.
+Patients gave him an average rating of 4.0 stars out of 5.
+Dr. Melamed takes Fallon Community Health Plan (FCHP), Aetna, Medicare, and more.
+He has received the following distinctions: Boston Super Doctors; Pfizer Scholarship; and the University Of Witwatersrand Student Medical.
+He is accepting new patients.

 Conditions / Treatments

 - Allergies affecting the respiratory tract, such as allergic rhinitis (hay fever) or asthma.

 - Allergies affecting the skin, such as eczema, hives, welts, and allergic rashes.